-Engineers at the NWTC have the ability to connect the CGI to a number of test facilities, including the 5- and 2.5-MW dynamometers, grid integration research test pads, individual or multiple MW field-research wind turbines, and the Energy Systems Integration Facility.
+Engineers at the NWTC have the ability to connect the CGI to a number of facilities, including the 5- and 2.5-MW dynamometers, grid integration research pads, individual or multiple MW field-research wind turbines, and the Energy Systems Integration Facility.
 These connections allow for the following capabilities:

-- Frequency response tests
+- Frequency response assessments

 - Continuous operation under unbalanced voltage conditions